AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 <br>

 ## Positioning
-Caffeine Oasis positions itself as a versatile and inclusive coffee hub:
+Brews & Bubbles Bistro positions itself as a versatile and inclusive coffee hub:
 <br>
 a) For Families:
 "A Family-Friendly Haven for Coffee Lovers of All Ages."